 Last Update: May 2018

-Good luck with your learning and thank you in advance for your co-operation.
+Good luck with your learning and thank you in advance for your co-operation, time, efforts and understanding.

 Kind regards Was Salaam

 Please note: When printed this is approximately a 14 page document.